Leisure-Codes/Code-Division-Multiplexing-using-Java/README.md

 * Logic: For each transmission, calculate the sum of the dot products of the transmission with each chip sequence.
 If the sum is greater than or equal to 0, the recovered bit is 1; otherwise, it is 0.
-Add the recovered bit to the list of recovered signals.
+Add the recovered bit to the list of recovered signals. <br />

 #### **3. Function to Calculate Dot Product: calculateDotProduct**